 DevOps as a Service offers standardized, centralized, and personalized templates to ensure consistency across all teams.
 By hiring a dedicated development team, you get a full set of DevOps services, particularly CI/CD, backup, cloud, monitoring, release automation, orchestration, etc.

 We hope that DevOps collaboration principles – end-to-end communication, small-scale iteration, feedback loops, continuous learning, and improvement – will become common practice for all teams in a few years.

 But now, to remain competitive in the FinTech marketplace, financial services institutions need to focus on fully implementing DevOps across their organizations.
 Working with a business partner with DevOps and financial services expertise – like Relevant – will help you bring your planned digital transformation to life much faster and with no business risk.

-Our customers have long appreciated the benefits of DevOps, including shorter development cycles, frequent deployments, increased release resilience while meeting all regulatory and security requirements, and lower company budgets.
+Our customers have long appreciated the benefits of DevOps outsourcing services, including shorter development cycles, frequent deployments, increased release resilience while meeting all regulatory and security requirements, and lower company budgets.
 So, if you want to know how to hire a DevOps engineer from our company, contact us!